ccp4/DUI2/README.md

 ## Requirements

-This project relies on an installation of `Python3` with `dials`, `PySide2` and `requests` among other dependencies, there are two ways to install DUI2:
+This project relies on an installation of `python3` with `dials`, `PySide2` and `requests` among other dependencies.
+There are two ways to install DUI2:

 ## Option 1, Installation with curl and ccp4